Hierarchy of correlation quantifiers comparable to negativity: Introduction

 Another general approach to defining a hierarchy of correlations is through the use of base norms~\cite{Regula_2017}.
 Indeed, the relation between negativity and base norms was noticed since the introduction of negativity~\cite{Vidal_2002}.
 Base norms are closely related to robustness~\cite{Vidal_1999a} and measures defined in this fashion satisfy desirable properties.
 Unfortunately, they also suffer from the difficult optimization problem.
 Additionally, they do not capture the degree of total correlation between different pure entangled states (see Appendix~\ref{app:robustness}).
 The main issue is base norms are defined to quantify distance to convex sets, while the set of product states is manifestly non-convex.
 Thus any hierarchy of correlations defined within this framework cannot include total correlation.

-In Ref.~\cite{Wang_2020b}, negativity has been generalized to a family of entanglement measures called $\alpha$-negativity, which reduces to negativity in the limit $\alpha \to 1$.
-These measures are related to the $\alpha$-sandwiched Rényi relative entropy distance to the set of PPT states.
+Ref.~\cite{Wang_2020} introduced a computable entanglement monotone called $\kappa$-entanglement, that quantifies the PPT exact entanglement cost.
+In Ref.~\cite{Wang_2020b}, negativity and $\kappa$-entanglement were shown to be members of a family of entanglement measures called $\alpha$-negativity.
+These measures are related to the sandwiched $\alpha$-Rényi relative entropy distance to the set of PPT states.
 By taking this distance to other sets of uncorrelated states, one could define a family of comparable quantifiers for any $\alpha$.
 However, it turns out that taking the limit $\alpha \to 1$ collapses all obtained quantifiers to one and the same value, given by the negativity.
 In other words this approach does not differentiate between the different kinds of correlations in a quantum state.

-The only other computable entanglement monotone is concurrence~\cite{Hill_1997} and it is interesting to ask if correlation monotones on equal footing to concurrence could be defined via the distance approach.
+Another computable entanglement monotone is concurrence~\cite{Hill_1997} and it is interesting to ask if correlation monotones on equal footing to concurrence could be defined via the distance approach.
 Indeed concurrence is equal to the Hilbert-Schmidt distance for a restricted set of states~\cite{0712.1015v2}.
 This suggests that quantifiers of other correlations could be defined with the help of the Hilbert-Schmidt distance.
 In this way Refs.~\cite{Girolami_2011,Debarba_2012} show a relation between geometric discord and negativity.
 However, Hilbert-Schmidt distance is well-known to be non-contractive under CPTP operations~\cite{Ozawa_2000,Piani_2012}.
 This leads to difficulties in interpreting the resulting quantifiers as a measure of correlation.
 In contrast, present work introduces the family of correlations using the distance that is contractive.